Electric heater

 How does an energy efficiency rating work?

-From March 2019, star ratings on heaters and coolers began showing climate ratings for energy efficiency, as opposed to the simple six star method.
+From March 2019, star ratings on heaters and coolers began showing climate ratings for energy efficiency, as opposed to the simple six-star method.
 The new methodology looks at the seasonal energy efficiency of the unit, in each of the three climate zones as determined by the government.
-Created to help Aussies be even more energy efficient, the new system takes into account the different climates of each of the three zones and determines the impact this has on some heating and cooling options, allowing customers to pick an appliance best suited to where they live.
+Created to help Australians be more energy efficient, the new system takes into account the different climates of each of the three zones and determines the impact this has on some heating and cooling options, allowing customers to pick an appliance best suited to where they live.

 Gas energy ratings still follow the original star rating methodology – the more stars, the more energy efficient the appliance.
 An example of a standard energy efficiency label for heaters or air conditioners is below.